CzaxStudio/proton-documentation/README.md

 ## The One Thing to Know

-Proton is immediate mode.
+Other than the core Go syntax you need to know that Proton is immediate mode.
 Your draw function runs every frame.
 You call widget functions, they appear on screen in that order.
 State lives in your own struct.
 That's it.